-|Centennial Walk is a new mixed-use development in the heart of east Roswell, Georgia.
-Within its 27 acres are planned 159,900 square feet of retail, outparcel commercial, and office, with 167 residential units made up of condominiums and townhomes at 6 units to the acre.
+|Centennial Walk is a new mixed-use development in the heart of east Roswell, Georgia, which is designed to bring together retail, commercial, and residential spaces.
+The development encompasses 27 acres and will include 159,900 square feet of retail, outparcel commercial, and office space, as well as 167 residential units made up of condominiums and townhomes at 6 units to the acre.
 The project was allowed a higher residential density by the City in part by setting aside 41 percent of the project for greenspace and hiding parking below ground, where grades would allow.
-A design concept that both the developer and the surrounding neighborhoods favored was to create a main street, a center to the development, where shops and offices fronted sidewalks and streets with on-street parking and all terminated by strong architecture fronting a roundabout with a fountain.

 A key design concept for the development is the creation of a main street, which serves as the central hub of the development.
 This main street features shops and offices that front sidewalks and streets with on-street parking, and is anchored by strong architecture fronting a roundabout with a fountain.
 This design concept was favored by both the developer and the surrounding neighborhoods as it creates a vibrant and active community space.